kumahq/kuma-website/docs/docs/dev/security/secrets.md

 ### Access to the Secret HTTP API

-This API requires authentication.
-Consult [Accessing Admin Server from a different machine](../security/certificates/#user-to-control-plane-communication) how to configure remote access.
+Secret API requires authentication.
+Consult [Accessing Admin Server from a different machine](../security/certificates/#user-to-control-plane-communication) for how to configure remote access.

 ## Scope of the Secret